alphagov/forms/design/features/file-upload/README.md

 - Support uploading multiple files per question - exploring the ‘add another’ pattern for file upload
 - Remove the limits for the number of files uploaded per question
 - Make the total file size limits more flexible
+- Allow form creators to choose the types of file they can receive.
 - Support sending large file attachments over multiple emails per form submission
 - Gather feedback from using the feature and improve it in the next iteration
 - Explore if we can better support people uploading files and help them through the process, for example guide on taking a photo of a document, scanning a document, sending files between devices etc